seenaburns/Chroma/docs/index.rst

 Subtractive mixing can be thought of as taking a white light and overlaying color filters to 'subtract' colors from the light.
 The remaining light is the subtractive mix.

-Programmatically it involves the difference of CMY values.
+Specifically, it involves the difference of CMY values.

 .. _contribute: